Have you ever wished for a few extra

 This supplement is made with Magnesium Citrate and tastes a little sour but not unpleasant.
 I recommend taking this at least 2 hours before going to bed.
 Make sure to follow the instructions on the package.
 Magnesium Citrate can have a laxative effect if taken in too large a dose.

-CBD Oil for Improved Rest and Relaxation –
+CBD Oil for Better Sleep –

 CBD Oil instead is cannabidiol, which interacts with your bodies natural endocannabinoid receptors to help us relax, reduce pain and more.
 Our endocannabinoid system regulates sleep, appetite, pain, and immune system response.